JanelleG51/Hannah-McNeish-Journalist/README.md

 ### Colours
 The use of colour throughout the site is minimal with the majority of colour coming from the clients own work, this is intentional.
 The colour that was used by the developer focussed mainly on black and white with gradients of grey.
 Again, to convey the feeling of print press and the media related work of the client.
-While traditional print press is becoming less common, the connection between the visual stimulus, in this case the fonts and the colours, and working in the media remain the same.
+While traditional print press is becoming less common, the connection between the visual stimulus, in this case the fonts and the colours, and working in the media remain connected.
 The colours used were:
 - White
 - #040404